CentreForDigitalHumanities/I-analyzer/frontend/src/assets/manual/en-GB/types-of-fields.md

 ### BCE dates

-I-analyzer does not support negative years in date fields.
+Textcavator does not support negative years in date fields.
 If you want to add information about BCE dates, we recommend that you create a "year" field that lists the year as a (possibly negative) number, which will enable users to filter on year ranges.
 You can add an additional text field to show the full date.

 ## Boolean